RootCellar/RootCellar/README.md

 Known languages listed by comfort/skill/experience:

-- Java: Learned 2016-2017, most comfortable with this language
+- Java: Learned 2016-2017 in high school, most comfortable with this language

-- C++: Learned 2020-2021
+- C++: Learned 2020-2021 in CS201 and CS202, expanded a bit Fall 2021 in CS311

 - bash: may not technically be a "programming language", but do use on a regular basis

-- Lua: used a little bit for programming in the ComputerCraft mod in Minecraft, and doing some Factorio server scripting.
+- Lua: used a little bit for programming in the ComputerCraft mod for Minecraft, and doing some Factorio server scripting.
 Only have basics.

-- C: Only know some basic syntax, by way of knowing what C++ has that C doesn't.
-Haven't really used it though.
+- C: Know the syntax of the language and differences between it and C++, but have not used it much.

 - Python: only know a couple things, want to learn this.

+- x86_64 Assembly: Learning in CS301 Fall 2021

 ### Projects
 ---